Thursday, June 15, 2023

 AMA

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Penn State College of Medicine and the Pennsylvania Department of Health.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Penn State College of Medicine and The Pennsylvania Department of Health.
 Penn State College of Medicine is accredited by the ACCME to provide continuing medical education for physicians.
-Penn State College of Medicine designates this live activity for a maximum of 6 AMA PRA Category 1 Credit(s).
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Nurses Using AMA Credit

-Nurses will receive a certificate from Penn State College of Medicine verifying their participation in 6 hours of approved continuing medical education.
+Nurses will receive a certificate from Penn State College of Medicine verifying their participation in 6.25 hours of approved continuing medical education.
 Continuing education activities which are approved by accredited institutions of higher education and that are relevant to patient care or professional nursing meet the requirements of mandatory continuing education for registered nurses in Pennsylvania, as required by the Pennsylvania State Board of Nursing.
 The Board of Nursing recommends that nurses retain their certificates for a period of at least five years.
 Additional information is available through the State Board of Nursing.

 Social Work

 Penn State is an approved provider as defined by Pa.
 Code Sections 47.36(a)(3), 48.36(a)(3), and 49.36(a)(3).
-Social workers, marriage and family therapists, and professional counselors licensed by the state of Pennsylvania can earn 6.5 clock hours of continuing education for completing this course.
+Social workers, marriage and family therapists, and professional counselors licensed by the state of Pennsylvania can earn 6.25 clock hours of continuing education for completing this course.

 Fees